-Everyone knows the number one design rule I love to break is the need to keep up with the latest trends, but there are a few more I have broken over the years.
-Continue reading to see five more design “rules” I believe are worth breaking.
+Everyone knows the number one design rule I love to break is the need to keep up with the latest trends.
+But there are a few more I have broken over the years.
+Continue reading to see the 5 more design “rules” I believe are worth breaking.

-Rule to break: Only use dressers in bedrooms
+Design Rule #1: Only use dressers in bedrooms